Programming 3

 We do not show new class diagrams but we indicate one by one the steps that you must follow and that you will have to understand in order to finish the assignments.
 Please note that if you are not able to understand the changes you need to make, it is possible that your implementation does not compile at all..

 Have a look at the es.ua.dlsi.prog3.p6.network package and the GraphTests.java test.
 You will see how Graph receives two type arguments, one for the node label and one for the edge label.
 Parameterize Graph, GraphObject, Node and Edge to turn them into generic classes where the type of the label becomes generic, so that the code in the network package works.
 Use LabelType, or NodeLabelType and EdgeLabelType as type parameter names when it is necessary to distinguish between node and edge labels.
-Note that, like Graph, Edge will have two type parameters: one for the edge label and one for the label of the nodes it connects.
+Note that, like Graph, Edge will have two type parameters: one for the label of the nodes and another for the label of the edge connecting them.

 In the Graph code we already use generic types to declare references to generic types defined in java.util, such as Map or Set.
 You will need to parameterise the nodes and edges appropriately.